SME Statutory Sick Pay Compensation

 - Employers with fewer than 250 employees will be eligible - the size of an employer will be determined by the number of people they employed as of 28 February 2020

 - Employers will be able to reclaim expenditure for any employee who has claimed SSP (according to the new eligibility criteria) as a result of COVID-19

 - Employers should maintain records of staff absences and payments of SSP, but employees will not need to provide a GP fit note.
 If evidence is required by an employer, those with symptoms of coronavirus can get an isolation note from NHS 111 online and those who live with someone that has symptoms can get a note from the NHS website

 A rebate scheme is being developed.
 The Government will work with employers over the coming months to set up the repayment mechanism for employers as soon as possible.
 Existing systems are not designed to facilitate employer refunds for SSP.
 The Government's information is available here.

 If you are self-employed and want to know if you are eligible for Universal Credit, please visit the gov.uk Universal Credit page

-For further information on the full range of business support measures which have been made available to UK businesses, visit the Governments Coronavirus Business Support website or use the Business Support Finder tool here.
+For further information on the full range of business support measures which have been made available to UK businesses, visit the government's Business Support website or use the Business Support Finder tool here.